sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupcompliancecheck.md

 # ComplianceCheck

-`ComplianceCheck` checks that the following requirements are fulfilled so that Windows® can be installed:
+`ComplianceCheck` checks that the following requirements are fulfilled so that Windows can be installed:

 -   Valid hardware configuration.